-- Sleep in upright position, if possible.
+- Sleep in an upright position, if possible.

-- Carry preventive medicines for AMS.
+- Carry preventive medicines for AMS after consulting your doctor.

 - Immediately descend, if symptoms increase.

-For more information on Acute Mountain Sickness and all above acclimatization tips, please refer the following link at least once: Acute Mountain Sickness and Importance of Acclimatization
+For more information on Acute Mountain Sickness and all above acclimatization tips, please refer the following link at least once Acute Mountain Sickness and Importance of Acclimatization

 I only use Narkanda, last fuel pump at Rampur (while going from Shimla) and Kaza to refuel petrol in my car.

-Hence, it is adviced that you carry cash from Manali if coming from that side or any of the ATMs at Shimla, Reckong Peo and Rampur.
-I guess you should carry enough cash with you on trans Himalayan trips because ATMs at these limited places can run out of money or become un-operational at any day or time.
+Hence, it is adviced that you carry enough cash from home or Shimla, Reckong Peo, and Rampur.
+I guess you should carry enough cash with you on any trans-Himalayan trips because ATMs at these limited places can run out of money or become un-operational at any day or time.

 Generally, the places of on Road to Spiti Valley via Kinnaur including Hindustan – Tibet Highway goes like Shimla – Kufri – Narkanda – Rampur – Jeori – Tapri – Karcham – Powari – Akpa – Moorang – Spillow – Puh – Khab – Nako – Maling – Chango – Shialkhar – Sumdo – Tabo – Kaza.

 The approximate distances along with altitude between these places is shown depicted in the chart below.
 This will help you judge over acclimatization schedule too.